redhat-developer-demos/rps-game/roshambo-backend/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## S3 Upload Functionality

+NOTE: Only enable this feature for internal development!

+This Quarkus backend can process user supplied images of their hand to determine if they're choosing rock, paper, or scissors as their move.

+These images can be uploaded to an S3 bucket for use in fine-tuning the model used to classify images.

+To use enable feature:

+1. Create a S3 Bucket.
+Default name: `rps-game-images`.
+1. Configure an user in IAM with write access to the bucket.
+1. Download an Access Key ID and Secret for that user.
+1. Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the environment.

+With those variables set, the Quarkus application will upload images to the configured S3 bucket.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: